MarioLisbona/CA-T1A3-terminal-app/README.md

 Once a valid ID has been selected, the user will be asked to confirm they want to edit this contact.
 If they choose no, they’ll be returned to the home menu, otherwise they will be asked to fill in the particular fields that are valid for that contact type.

-Each contact dict will have a key/value pair of ```type: contact_type```.
-The edit feature will access this type from the selected contact to edit and use it in a match case structure so that the correct number and type of contact input fields are called for the type of contact that has been returned by the search.
+Each contact dict will contain a key/value pair of ```type: contact_type```.
+The edit feature will access this value from the selected contact to edit and use it in a match case structure so that the correct number and type of contact input fields are called for the type of contact that has been returned by the search.

 If no results are found, display a new search prompt or go back to the home menu.